romansitina/runpod-worker-real-esrgan/README.md

 ## Building the Worker

-#### Note: This worker requires a RunPod Network Volume with Real-ESRGAN preinstalled in order to function correctly.
+#### Note: This worker requires a RunPod Network Volume this Python code preinstalled in order to function correctly.

 ### Network `Volume`